 When you get the keys to your new apartment, you will also be given a Defects Feedback Form where you fill up information detailing the defects in your flat.
 To play safe, try to get hold of at least five copies of this form, in case you really have a lot of defects or you end up losing/destroying a copy.

 Yes, 7 days.
-No matter how busy you are, you’ve got to submit your defects list, within 7 days of your flat key collection, to your estate’s Building Service Centre.
+No matter how busy you are, you need to submit your defects list within 7 days of your flat key collection, to your estate’s Building Service Centre.
 If you are not too sure about this, or need more time, you should probably drop HDB a call first to ask if there are any other workarounds you can arrange.

 As far as we know, most BSC have similar opening hours, as follow: